 While the ability to clearly establish what data end-of-life really means is still a challenge for most companies, uncontrolled data growth has resulted in corporate policies regarding data storage and retention.
-Most policies have been driven or imposed by legislation and regulations such as HIPAA,
+Most policies have been driven or imposed by legislation and regulations such as HIPAA, the Sarbanes-Oxley Act and other federal and state compliance requirements.

 To that effect, most of the attention has been given to issues around data that must be retained for obvious reasons such as the direct impact of retention on cost of storage.
 Because of that, it is often assumed that once data has been marked for disposal, it no longer requires much attention and, as a result, the actual deletion process itself is sometimes loosely defined.
 But when data copies, data backups or archives are deleted, are they really gone?